jgalecki/qrawl-tiny-mass-disco/README.md

 As a final aside, I cheat the game's 16 x 9 pixel restriction twice.
 Once for credits for legibility / time's sake, and once after dungeon is beaten.
 Winning the game reveals that the whole dungeon is a giant QR code.
 I have a future game idea to make another QR dungeon crawler (the "Qrawl" of the game's title) that can take a picture of any random QR code and make it into a dungeon.
 I love the idea of taking ads and other intrusions into our daily lives and turning them into our own playgrounds.

+This project is licensed under the terms of the MIT license